 /libs/*/config.... (out-of-the-box definitions).

 <*cq-installation-dir*>/crx-quickstart/launchpad/config/.... on the local file system.

-Configuration changes made while the system is running trigger a reload with the modified configuration.
+Configuration changes made while the system is running triggers a reload with the modified configuration.

 Then the following order of precedence applies:

-Configurations in such folders will be applied if all run modes match a run mode defined at startup.
+Configurations in such folders are applied if all run modes match a run mode defined at startup.